Filter by Category

 with Paul Thorne

-Instructor: Paul Thorne.
-Paul is a master blacksmith with over thirty years’ experience in industrial, architectural, and artistic forge work.
+Paul is a master blacksmith with over forty years’ experience in industrial, architectural, and artistic forge work.
 He currently teaches blacksmithing through group and private classes at his Anacortes studio.
 You can view his work at www.thornemetals.com.

 - This 3-week course will provide information about the strong, creative and successful first people into North America.
 They are the ancestors of all the North American tribes.
 The new archeological discoveries will be presented including those here in the Northwest.
 It will also cover what science says about the new genetic DNA data.
 The class will include:

 - When did they come?

 - Where did they come from?

 - What did they find?